Ranking all 10 goals from Manchester United 8-2 Arsenal

 Young scored six league goals for United in 2011–12.
 After that, however, he would never register more than two.
 His reinvention as a full-back has been admirable, but it’s a shame we didn’t see more goals like this.

-That being said, Young is older than Wayne Rooney and is still a decent Premier League player.
+That being said, Young is older than Wayne Rooney and is still a half-decent Premier League player.

 Nani always enjoyed dicking around against Arsenal (in the best way possible) and his chip over Szczesny was typical of the Portuguese winger.

 That the Arsenal ‘keeper almost had time to get back up makes the goal even better.

 2. Wayne Rooney, ’64

 It’s hard to tell whether this is actually a better free-kick than the first, since there’s effectively nobody trying to save it.

 But to instil that much fear into the opponent, to make him so doubtful of himself that he has to commit to one side for a 25-yard free-kick… that’s something.

 1. Ashley Young, ’28